Ellipse120/admin-template-quick-starter/docs/tests.md

 - Hitting the production API often means modifying the production database, which you typically don't want to do during automated tests.
 - To work on a frontend feature, the backend for it must already be complete.

-The mock API is an [Express](https://expressjs.com/) server in `tests/mock-api` you can extend to - you guessed it - mock what the real API would do, solving all the problems listed above.
+The mock API is an [MirageJS](https://miragejs.com/) server in `src/server.js` you can define own routes - you guessed it - mock what the real API would do, solving all the problems listed above.
 This solution is also backend-agnostic, making it ideal for a wide variety of projects.

-### Mock authentication

-See the [`users` resource](../tests/mock-api/resources/users.js) in the mock API for a list of usernames and passwords you can use in development.
+See the [Mock API Usage Demo](src/views/mirage-todos-demo) for more details.

 ### Testing/developing against a real server